sjefvanleeuwen/nl-design-system-blazor/readme.md

 # Status

+**This project is now in maintenance mode until the next release by the Core Team of NL Design System.
+NL Design System is being overhauled to HTML WebComponents framework.**
+You can follow the project here: https://github.com/nl-design-system

 This project componentized mostly all of the components available for NL-DESIGN-SYSTEM.

 For a complete up to date status, please visit: